Rudxain/xorsum/README.md

 #7f12 a
 #7c12 b
 #`i mod 2 = 0`

+#you can repeat this process with different `-l` values, to solve it easier
+#IIRC, using primes gives you more info about the index
 ```
 There are programs (like `diff`) that compare bytes for you, and are much more efficient and user-friendly.
 But if you are into math puzzles, this is a good way to pass the time by solving [systems of linear modular equations](https://youtu.be/LInNgWMtFEs)